CesiumGS/3d-tiles/specification/Metadata/README.md

 * Unsigned integer values (`UINT8`, `UINT16`, `UINT32`, `UINT64`) must be rescaled to the range `[0.0, 1.0]` (inclusive)
 * Signed integer values (`INT8`, `INT16`, `INT32`, `INT64`) must be rescaled to the range `[-1.0, 1.0]` (inclusive)

-Implementations must use following equations to decode floating-point value `f` from a normalized integer `i` and vice-versa:
+Implementations must use following equations to decode floating-point value `f` from a normalized integer `i` and vice versa:

 | componentType | int to float                               | float to int                            |
 |---------------|--------------------------------------------|-----------------------------------------|